This opulent hotel nods to its colonial past with its garden pool and elegant dining scene.

 In the gardens, you’ll find more than 500 species of plants, as well as a croquet lawn and a big pool.
 There’s a plush bar with live music two evenings a week.

-Repeat guests get a bottle of champagne, dinner for 2, flowers, fruit and a room upgrade - subject to availability.
-Only valid for stays of over 7 nights.
+Repeat guests get a bottle of champagne, dinner for two, flowers, fruit and a room upgrade - subject to availability.
+Only valid for stays of over seven nights.

 Golfers get 30% discount on green fees and free transport to the courses.

 Courtesy minibus to Funchal, 4 times a day - excluding weekends and bank holidays.

 Free use of sauna, whirlpool, Turkish bath, gym and games room.